db

 which table to use

-number of how many operations to run at the same time, 1 means sequential
+number of how many operations to run at the same time for a table, 1 means sequential

 will stop on first error, because operations will be run in parallel some operations still may be performed